Processing...

 60% semantic distance (topical alignment)

-30% link penalty (internal linking weakness / authority proxy)
+30% link penalty (internal linking weakness)

 10% engagement penalty (GSC performance signals)